 Variety from California, with registration date 2009, this recent cherry is receiving rave reviews where it is planted.
 Self-fertile and very productive, it is a firm cherry with a good flavor.
 Reach maturity 10 days after Burlat.

-Brooks cherry variety comes from California.
-It is self-sterile and very productive, maturing 10 days after Burlat.
-It is a large cherry, high hardness and excellent flavor, its main problem is its low resistance to cracking.

-Californian Cherry self-sterile and medium size, its taste is good and has good cracking resistance.
-Maturation is 10 days after Burlat.

-No. 3 - Variety from California, with registration date 2009, this recent cherry is receiving rave reviews where it is planted.
-Self-fertile and very productive, it is a firm cherry with a good flavor.
-Reach maturity 10 days after Burlat.

-Brooks cherry variety comes from California.
-It is self-sterile and very productive, maturing 10 days after Burlat.
+Comes from California, Brooks cherry variety is self-sterile and very productive, maturing 10 days after Burlat.
 It is a large cherry, high hardness and excellent flavor, its main problem is its low resistance to cracking.

 Californian Cherry self-sterile and medium size, its taste is good and has good cracking resistance.
 Maturation is 10 days after Burlat.